 Want to Grow?
 Invest Your Profits in Marketing Instead of Stuffing Them In Your Pocket

-Amazon.com’s No-Profit Business Model Is Actually a Blueprint for How to Make Your Business into A Market-Leading Giant
+Amazon.com’s Business Model Is Actually a Blueprint for How to Make Your Business into A Market-Leading Giant

 Intuitively, I knew I was right to buy Amazon.com stock.

 I bought it a few years ago after it took a big loss in the market after another quarter of disappointing earnings were announced.

 My thought process went like this: Amazon has created a behemoth online store that is always getting into new categories that delivers stuff to my house for free with astonishing speed… and that offers very reasonable pricing.
 I don’t know a single person who says, “I hate Amazon.com.”
 I don’t recall anyone ever saying they’ve even had a bad experience with the compay, which is quite a feat given the fact that the company is completely run by an army of robots, drones, and cyborgs.
 Seriously, when was the last time you talked to an actual PERSON at Amazon?
 Furthermore, they have essentially ZERO competition because, well, who else can build out their massive inventory & delivery infrastructure?
 Currently, nobody.
 That’s who.